At a glance

 Most sensory seekers are undersensitive to input (this may be referred to as “hyposensitivity”).
 They look for more sensory stimulation.
 Kids who sensory seek may look clumsy, be a little too loud or seem to have “behavior issues.”

 Sensory input can help stimulate kids to feel less sluggish.
 It can also soothe an “overloaded system” and help kids feel more organized in their own bodies and in space.
 A sensory seeker may:

-.
-(Learn how one mom taught this to her son using the “
+- Stand too close when talking to others and not have a good sense of personal space.
+(Learn how one mom taught this to her son using the “elbow rule.”)

 Sensory avoiding: What it is and how it looks